CodeYourFuture/CYF-PD/content/blocks/agreements/readme.md

   the first Fundamentals lesson
 modules: Fundamentals
 week: "1"
-skills: Professional Basics
+skills: ["Professional Basics"]
 objectives:
-  - Agree on all terms and rules to be part of Code Your FutureAgree on all terms and rules to be part of Code Your Future
+  - Agree on all terms and rules to be part of Code Your Future
 time: 5
 prep: N﻿/A
 introduction: Agreements are important because they establish clear expectations